 Customers can evaluate visual appeal in as little as 50 milliseconds.
 Making a strong initial impression is crucial for this reason.
 Experiments using functional magnetic resonance imaging demonstrate how visual cues affect human perception.
 For instance, only one part of the brain is physiologically activated when tea is tasted.
 But as soon as you recognize the brand, your entire brain becomes alert.
 Because of this, Coca-Cola tastes better when sipped from a cup bearing the company's emblem.

 The technique of designing packaging is distinct from that of conventional 2D graphic design.
 Like everyone else, package designers utilize Adobe’s creative suite, but dieline designs must fold, labels must conform to the shape of the bottle, and so on.
 This also gives brands and designers the chance to get creative with their designs.
+Get inspired to elevate your brand's packaging with our latest label design Ideas.

 As eCommerce sales grow, packaging plays a bigger role in the purchasing process.
 52% of consumers claim that they would buy a product again if it was packaged luxuriously or in an interesting way.